-It has been a pretty long time since we’ve been publishing “How-to Guides” and “Tips & Tricks” on our blog.
-But there is one term which is unique in most of them and is consider to be a top priority while performing these guides.
+It has been a pretty long time since we’ve been publishing tips & tricks on our blog.
+But there is one term which is unique in most of them and is considered to be a top priority while performing these guides.
 And yes, we’re talking of the “Developer options”.
 While most of you might be aware of what it is, new users should also have this in their knowledge.

 “Developer options” is a set of combined tools and options meant to be used by experienced users or developers, and could be found under device Settings on all Android device.
 It is highly essential to enable Developer options in order to switch USB Debugging ON, which is a necessary aspect when working on ADB/Fastboot commands and Android Developer Tools.